Yismen/ring_central/README.md

 namespace App\Console\Commands;

-use Dainsys\RingCentral\Console\Commands\AbstractProductionReportCommand;
+use Dainsys\RingCentral\Console\Commands\ProductionReportCommand;

-class PublishingProductionReport extends AbstractProductionReportCommand {
+class PublishingProductionReport extends ProductionReportCommand {
     /**
      * The name and signature of the console command.